amethyst/rustrogueliketutorial/book/src/chapter_5.md

 * We've added a `ReadExpect<'a, Map>` - meaning that the system should be passed our `Map` for use.
 We used `ReadExpect`, because not having a map is a failure.
 * In the loop, we first clear the list of visible tiles.
-* Then we call RLTK's `field_of_view` function, providing the starting point (the location of the entity, from `pos`), the range (from the viewshed), and a sligthtly convoluted "dereference, then get a reference" to unwrap `Map` from the ECS.
+* Then we call RLTK's `field_of_view` function, providing the starting point (the location of the entity, from `pos`), the range (from the viewshed), and a slightly convoluted "dereference, then get a reference" to unwrap `Map` from the ECS.

 This will now run every frame (which is overkill, more on that later) - and store a list of visible tiles.